 Resort Roundup

-It’s easy to call Lake Tahoe the last unforked pea on the plate of American snow riding.
-More and more Tahoe resorts might be mirroring the mainstream, painting a canvas of haves and haves more, but don’t kid yourself: No other resort destination in North American encompasses itself with such a wide fraternity of world class slopes, abundant snowfall, pristine vistas and sparkling amenities.
+Don’t kid yourself… No other resort destination in North American encompasses itself with such an abundance of World class slopes, bountiful snowfall, pristine vistas, and sparkling amenities.
 Moreover there are more chair lifts to ride in the Tahoe Basin than in the entire state of Colorado.
 Four out of five days are sunny.
 Winter temperatures average around 29 degrees.
 When it snows, which is often and usually early, the flakes fall thick and fast, piling into soft mounds on the upper portion of discolored mountain peaks that erupt from the lake to constitute the massive walls of a beautiful basin.

 Alpine Meadows